 Single-player games can offer a more crafted, scripted experience that can take you on an emotional journey like no other.
 Or, y’know, you can just shoot some bad guys and let off some steam.
 It’s your choice!
 Single-player games are also preferred if, like us, you want to jump straight into the game without having to join lobbies, wait for other players or listen to your team mate’s annoying music through their tinny microphone.

 If you’re in the mood for some intense, gory, over-the-top FPS action then look no further than Doom.
-It’s the perfect time to get into the Doom universe, especially as Doom Eternal is on its way in 2019, and the 2016 title doesn’t disappoint.
+It’s the perfect time to get into the Doom universe, especially as Doom Eternal is on its way later this year, and the 2016 title doesn’t disappoint.

 You play as an unnamed space marine fighting his way through the forces of Hell unleashed on the future-set planet Mars, and it’s as crazy as you imagine.
 Whether you’re running and gunning with your trusty shotgun or performing glory kills on crazy-looking devilish enemies, you’ll have a smile on your face and will revel in the chaos.